shivambhatt35/Demand-Forecasting/README.md

-# 📈 Demand Forecasting with Time-Series Intelligence
+# 📈 Demand Forecasting with Time-Series Analysis

 A robust, modular pipeline for **hourly demand prediction** using time-series analysis and machine learning.
 Built for accurate **inventory management**, **supply chain optimization**, and **logistics forecasting**. 🚚📦